-- In the Foundation Stage and at Key Stage 1 our subject expectations enable pupils to learn and consolidate the fundamental attributes of being an artist.
+- In the Foundation Stage and at Key Stage 1 our subject expectations enable pupils to learn and consolidate the fundamental attributes of being a designer.
 At this stage there is a particular focus therefore on ensuring that our pupils are able to take creative risks and try out newly taught techniques whilst using basic and increasingly appropriate subject vocabulary.
-Pupils are also taught about the different roles of the artist, exploring how the artists' ideas and meaning are portrayed through their work. - During Lower Key Stage 2 our expectations increase proportionately as we challenge our pupils not only to know more about different artists and techniques but to evaluate artists' work, to reach conclusions and make judgements about artistic styles and to critique their own learning.
+Pupils are also taught about the different roles of design and technology is an increasingly technological world. - During Lower Key Stage 2 our expectations increase proportionately as we challenge our pupils not only to know more about the role of technology and techniques but to evaluate current design, to reach conclusions and make judgements about artistic styles and to critique their own learning.
 At the same time we expect greater subject vocabulary alacrity from our pupils and we plan accordingly for the use of more specialised subject vocabulary.